Bowl Gouges on Spindles: Can They Be Used Safely?

 What is the best angle for a bowl gouge?

-From my experience, the best angle for a bowl gouge is around 45 degrees.
-This allows for an excellent, clean-cut and helps prevent the build-up of debris on the gouge.
-If you are creating a bowl gouge, you will want to keep in mind the bevel angle – I find that a slightly higher angle of the slope (around 60 degrees) works best.
-It allows the tool to glide smoothly over the surface of the wood without catching or digging in.
+From what I’ve seen, 45 degrees is the best position for a bowl gouge.
+It makes for a nice, clean cut and doesn’t leave any dirt on the gouge.
+When you’re making a bowl cut, you need to think about the bevel angle.
+I find that a slightly steeper slope (around 60 degrees) works best.
+It allows the tool to move easily over the surface of the wood, without snagging or digging in.

 How are bowl gouges measured?